TickingClock1992/RIdeogram/README.md

 # Usage and Examples

-This is a simple package wiht only two functions `ideogram` and `convertSVG`.
+This is a simple package with only two functions `ideogram` and `convertSVG`.

 First, you need to load the package after you installed it.